simone-gasparini-94/rock-paper-scissors/README.md

-# JS
+# rock-paper-scissors
-First Test with JS
+First Project with JS